Washington Nationals' Stone Garrett appears to hurt ankle, taken off field | TSN

 Nationals' Garrett appears to hurt ankle, taken off field

-NEW YORK (AP) — Washington Nationals right fielder Stone Garrett injured his left leg trying to rob a home run from the New York Yankees' DJ LeMahieu on Wednesday night and was taken off the field in a cart.
+NEW YORK (AP) — Washington Nationals right fielder Stone Garrett broke his left leg trying to rob a home run from the New York Yankees' DJ LeMahieu on Wednesday night.

-Garrett hurt his lower left leg and is awaiting scans, according to Nationals manager Dave Martinez.
+The team on Thursday said Garrett had a fractured fibula and put him on the 10-day injured list.
+Manager Dave Martinez said the 27-year-old was meeting with lead physician Robert Najarian and getting further tests, including an MRI, to determine if there's any other damage.

-“You never want to see anybody get hurt,” Martinez said after Washington's 9-1 loss.
-“When he went down like that my heart dropped.
-He was out there wincing.
-He’s pretty hurt.
-Hopefully he’s ok.”
+"He’s going to be out a while," Martinez said prior to the Nationals’ series finale against the Yankees.
+“We’re going to wish him a fast recovery, and hopefully that leg heals up and he’ll be ready to play for us in the future.”

-LeMahieu hit an opposite-field drive over the short porch in the seventh inning.
+The scary scene played out in the seventh inning when LeMahieu hit an opposite-field drive over the short porch in right field.
 Garrett leaped at the wall and appeared to catch a spike from his left cleat in the wall's padding as the ball went over.

 Garrett was prone on his back for six minutes as athletic trainers from both teams attached an air cast and Washington teammates gathered.
 Garrett was helped to his feet and moved to a cart, then was taken off the field to an ovation.